A Baker's cyst, also called a popliteal cyst, is a fluid-filled swelling that develops at the back of the knee.

 - gout – a type of arthritis that usually affects the big toe and is caused by a build-up of the waste product uric acid in the blood

-Baker's cysts are more common in women than men, probably because women are more likely to develop osteoarthritis and rheumatoid arthritis.
-They usually develop in people aged over 40, although can affect people of any age, including children.
+Baker's cysts usually develop in people aged 30 to 70, although they can affect people of any age, including children.

 When to see your GP

-See your GP if you have a cyst that's causing problems and does not clear up on its own.
+See your GP if you have a lump behind your knee that's causing problems and does not clear up on its own.
 They'll usually be able to diagnose a Baker's cyst by examining the back of your knee and asking about your symptoms.

 Your GP will ask you whether you have any associated health conditions, such as arthritis.

-Further tests may be recommended to rule out other more serious conditions, such as a tumour, an aneurysm (bulge in a section of a blood vessel) or deep vein thrombosis (DVT) (blood clot in one of the deep veins of the body).
-You may need an ultrasound scan or a magnetic resonance imaging (MRI) scan.
+Tests may be recommended to rule out other more serious conditions, such as a tumour, an aneurysm (bulge in a section of a blood vessel) or DVT (deep vein thrombosis) (a blood clot in one of the deep veins of the body).
+You may need an ultrasound scan or a MRI scan.